 If dry, brittle, cracked, or peeling nails are your struggle, there are things you can do to get them back into good health.
 According to our favorite beauty experts, these at-home remedies that include good old-fashioned TLC and some nutrition tweaks could be your ticket to better nails.
+You just might never have to visit a salon again (just kidding).

-1. Soak nails in olive oil
+1. Soak Nails in Olive Oil

 For weak, thin nails, soak them in extra virgin olive oil 10-15 minutes a day for a month, then twice a week thereafter.
 This inexpensive home beauty treatment will help fortify damaged, weak or peeling nails.